 The perception of brightness can be equally as important as the actual intensity of the light source.
 People with migraine often have a lower threshold for light and light-related pain when compared to those without the condition.
 In fact, it has been shown headaches and pain can be caused by light that registers between 500 and 1000 lux, which is similar to the brightness of a cloudy day.
 Those without migraine reported light becoming too bright at 23,000 lux—the equivalent of a sunny, cloudless day.(5)

 For those who have migraine, not all wavelengths of light are created equal.
-Studies show that blue-green light, specifically that which occurs at 480 nanometers, is particularly troubling.
+Studies show that blue light, specifically that which occurs at 480 nanometers, is particularly troubling.
 Not only can these wavelengths affect sleep patterns and contribute to eye strain, but it produces greater discomfort for people with migraine and can induce attacks more easily.(6) Unfortunately, the advent of technology has made these wavelengths prominent in our everyday lives, from computers, phones, televisions, energy-saving light bulbs, compact fluorescents and even sunlight.
 This is the main reason why TheraSpecs glasses precision filter these wavelengths (up to about 80%) for the benefit of those with migraine-related light sensitivity.
 They block up to 25 times more blue light that other brands marketed as blue light glasses.
 Learn more about why TheraSpecs are effective at blocking this particular range of light.